vgough/go-fuse-c/README.md

 # Purpose

-After running into trouble getting a couple "pure-Go" FUSE wrapper working, I decided that the most practical approach was to wrap the C library.
+After running into trouble getting a couple "pure-Go" FUSE wrappers working, I decided that the most practical approach was to wrap the C library.
 This would allow reuse of system-specific libraries (like OSXFuse) and avoid ongoing work of porting fixes from multiple client libraries.
+If your system has a C-API compatible libfuse, then it is likely that this will work with it.

 Additionally, I want access to the FUSE Low-Level API, which deals with inodes, rather than the Path based API.
 Although the Path based API makes it easy to